The Healing Effects of Lymphatic Drainage Massage

 How to Prepare for Your Lymphatic Drainage Session

 Preparation can enhance the benefits of your session.
-Here are some simple steps we recommend:
+Here are some simple steps I recommend:

 Hydrate well: Drinking water before and after helps the lymphatic system flush toxins.